Tuesday, May 27, 2025

 In 1814 General Jacob Brown led an invasion over the Niagara River, which saw some success before finally having to fall back to their starting positions.
 At the US victory of Chippewa, well-trained US regulars were dressed in grey uniforms, due to a shortage of blue cloth.
 The British commander Riall assumed they were Buffalo militia and was surprised when they fought like disciplined troops.
 “Those are regulars, by God!” he exclaimed and that is why the West Point cadets wear grey to this day.

 Napoleon Bonaparte was forced to abdicate in April, freeing Britain to send veteran reinforcements across the Atlantic.
-Later in the year the US was on the defensive.
+This put the US on the defensive later in the year.
 A British offensive into New York failed when the US Naval victory on Lake Champlain cut their supplies.

 In time, this force was reinforced and sent to attack New Orleans, failing badly.
 It is often said that battle was fought for no purpose, since the peace treaty had been signed.
 I disagree.
 If you want to know why, my earlier post about it is here.